I am that I am

 The Baptism of Christ

 Leonardo had a lifelong muse named Gian Giacomo Caprotti da Oreno, better known as Salaì.
 He created paintings under the name of Andrea Salaì.
-Andrea began living with Leonardo at age 10 and became his student, lifelong servant, and companion.
+He began living with Leonardo at age 10 and became his student, lifelong servant, and companion.
 A group of Italian researchers has claimed that Salaì was the model for the Mona Lisa, noting the similarity in some of the facial features, particularly the nose and mouth, to those in which Salaì is thought to have been the model.
-These claims have been disputed by the Louvre.
 Interestingly, the letters which form "Mona Lisa" can be rearranged to form "Mon Salaì".
 So it seems that throughout his life, Leonardo da Vinci was deeply influenced by two Andreas.
-Salaì is thought by some to be the model for Leonardo's St. John the Baptist and Bacchus.
+In addition to the Mona Lisa, Salaì is thought by some to be the model for Leonardo's St. John the Baptist, Bacchus and the Salvatore Mundi.

 St. John the Baptist